nickuraltsev/finity/README.md

 ### Context

 A context object is passed to all entry, exit, and transition actions, guard conditions, and global hooks.

-It has the following properties:
+#### Properties

-- `stateMachine` - the current state machine instance
+- `stateMachine` - The current state machine instance.
+- `event` - The name of the event.
+This property is only present when the state machine is handling an event.
+- `payload` - The payload of the event.
+This property is only present when the state machine is handling an event that has a payload.

 ## License